epfl-ada/ada-2022-project-croquemadame/readme.md

 * **Selecting channels according to their score**

 To compare buzzing channels and quiet channels, we are selecting the 15% channels with the highest score and the 15% channels with the lowest score.
 We are left with 2 groups of 3.300 channels and  around 5,7M videos which is enough for our analysis.

-* **Explanation of our different notebooks**

-In the file P3 we have :

-<code>scoring_ent_channels_15p.ipynb</code>  : where we calculated the score of the channels and exported only the channels corresponding to our preprocessing mentioned before

-<code>metadata_processing.ipynb</code>  : Where we read the metada and export the coresponding videos informations for the channels selected before.
-We save the new DataFrame in 6 different parts of 1.000.000 videos each to have handleable files:
-- <code>ent_metadata#.tsv.zip</code> (~76 Mo)

-<code>concat_metadata.ipynb</code> : Where we concatenate the 6 metadata to form one file

-<code>P3.ipynb</code> : where we have all our analysis

 #### 3. Analysis of the data